The course is part of these learning paths

-Azure Infrastructure-as-a-Service VM Backup is the most straightforward component.
+Azure VM Backup is the most straightforward component.
 As the name implies, it only backs up Azure VMs.
 Once a day, it backs up each VM’s disks, including application-aware snapshots.
 It stores the backups in a Recovery Services vault, which is also on Azure.
 All three of the other components provide some mix of Azure and on-premises options.

 The Azure Backup Agent supports both cloud-based and local VMs, as well as physical servers.
 However, it only supports Windows, and you have to install the agent on every virtual and physical machine you want backed up.
 It will handle files, folders, and system state, but it’s not application aware.
 In fact, this is the only component that’s not application aware.
 It stores its backups in a Recovery Services vault.
 Confusingly, the Azure Backup Agent is usually referred to as the Microsoft Azure Recovery Services (or MARS) agent.

 System Center DPM can basically back up anything except Oracle workloads.
 For example, it can back up Linux VMs on Hyper-V and VMware.
 You have three choices for where to store your backups: a Recovery Services vault, locally attached disk, and even tape (which is an on-premises only option).